RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Evidence – Sworn / Affirmed / Unsworn
     - Child Witness
   - Who can give evidence ?
-    - The legal ability to give evidence is referred to as ‘Competence’.
+    - The legal ability to give evidence is referred to as 'Competence'.
     - Competence def = ability to give a rational reply to questions about facts.
     - Except as otherwise provided by the Evidence Act:
-      - every person is presumed to be ‘competent’ to give evidence unless some form of exception applies. (s 12(a) EA)
+      - every person is presumed to be 'competent' to give evidence unless some form of exception applies. (s 12(a) EA)
     - Exceptions to the presumption:
       - Those lacking capacity to give evidence about a fact owing to a mental, intellectual or physical disability. (s 13 EA)
       - The Accused is not competent to give evidence for Prosecution. (s 17(2) refers)